-Phillippa was born and raised in the UK.
-She began her education at the London School of Economics and moved to Colorado where she completed her degrees in Political Science and Sociology.
+Born and raised in the UK, Phillippa started her university education at the London School of Economics before moving to Colorado where she completed her degrees in Political Science and Sociology.

-In 2007, when Phillippa was recruited by UW, she and her husband Ken, a retired neuropsychologist, chose beautiful Lake Forest Park as their new home.
-They are also glad to be closer to their three sons who have all settled in the Puget Sound area.
-Phillippa and Ken are proud grandparents of twins born right here in Northwest Hospital in 2011.
-They also have a daughter and two lovely teenage granddaughters in North Carolina.
+In 2007, when Phillippa was recruited by UW, she and her husband Ken, a retired neuropsychologist and active jazz pianist, chose beautiful Lake Forest Park as their home, close to their three sons who are all Seattle residents.
+Phillippa and Ken are proud grandparents of twins born right here in Northwest Hospital in 2011 and a grandson born at Swedish Hospital in 2016.
+They also have a daughter and two young adult granddaughters in North Carolina.

 Phillippa served as a Senior Director of Advancement at UW, managing communications, fundraising and government relations.
 She retired at the end of 2013 to spend more time with her family and serving her community.

 Throughout her career, Phillippa has received widespread recognition for her clear communications, her judgement and foresight, and her effectiveness in bringing together diverse groups to support and strengthen organizations.
 Phillippa brought these skills to her role as a city council member for Lake Forest Park, where she has worked effectively with her colleagues on the council as well as the city staff.
 She has built strong relationships with our state delegation, as well as our county commissioners, and neighboring city officials, all of which benefit the city and people of Lake Forest Park.